Below are 10 things that injured workers should know about Maryland Workers Compensation

 In order to be protected by Maryland workman’s compensation laws a claim must be filed with the Workers Compensation Commission.
 It is not enough to file a claim with the insurance company.
 To make sure this is done properly consult a Maryland Workman’s Compensation Attorney rehearsed in workers comp laws.
 If there is reluctance to consult an attorney make sure to contact the Maryland Workers Compensation Commission to confirm your claim has been filed.
 Do not trust what the adjuster/ case manager says about a “claim” being filed.
 It is possible that a claim is filed with the adjuster but not with the Commission.
 File with the Commission!

-2. Independent Medical Evaluations
+2. Injured workers should know about Independent Medical Evaluations

 An independent Medical Evaluation (IME)/ Second Opinion is not in the interest of the injured worker.
 The injured worker must attend this appointment however under no circumstances must the injured worker accept the IME doctors opinion.
 These second opinions are used by the insurance company to deny treatment and save money.
 For more reading on IME’s review here.